Uglemat/Knights/README.md

 Tested on Python 2.6, 2.7 and 3.2 on Ubuntu.
 So the game should be Python 3 compitable.
 Also tested on Windows 7 with Python 2.7, no problems except that the font wasn't available.
 This doesn't really matter because the game worked fine, but I might include fonts with the game in the future.

+The game requires pygame.
+The debian package name is python-pygame.

 The settings.yaml file is full of settings you can tinker with, if you want, you can change the game drastically through that file.

 License